AAShayon/Ans_cli/README.md

    - Start Ollama with: `ollama serve`

 2. **"API key not configured"**:
+   - Run `hybrid-ai --setup` for interactive configuration
-   - Make sure you've added your API keys to the `.env` file
+   - Or manually add your API keys to the `.env` file

 3. **"Command not found: hybrid-ai"**:
    - Make sure you ran `npm link` during installation